TheOdinProject/curriculum/dev_roadmap.md

 * Bug: when getting referred directly to /scheduler?cb=12345 (e.g. http://www.theodinproject.com/scheduler?cb=3), then immediately clicking into Preferences and removing that project, the redirect from Preferences takes you back to the same referral URL so the project is immediately added back on ... an infinite process.
 Need to clear the query string or something to prevent this.

-DON Add static pages like About and Why Odin and FAQ DONE Create footer with Blog and About and Why Odin links DONE Move scheduler and community and students links under dropdown DONE Review intended user flows and objectives
+DONE Add static pages like About and Why Odin and FAQ DONE Change links as necessary on blog
+DONE Create footer with Blog and About and Why Odin links DONE Move scheduler and community and students links under dropdown DONE Review intended user flows and objectives